-The Company's consolidated financial statements have been prepared in accordance with IFRS Accounting Standards applicable to the preparation of annual financial statements effective for the Company's reporting for the year ended December 31, 2023.
-The consolidated financial statements have been prepared under the historical cost convention except for certain financial instruments carried at fair value.
+The Company's consolidated financial statements have been prepared in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards").
+The consolidated financial statements have been prepared under the historical cost convention, except for certain financial instruments carried at fair value.
 In addition, these consolidated financial statements have been prepared using the accrual basis of accounting except for cash flow information.

-These financial statements were approved by the board of directors on March 28, 2024.
+These financial statements were approved by the board of directors on March 28, 2025.

-(An Exploration Stage Company) Notes to the Consolidated Financial Statements For the years ended December 31, 2023 and 2022
+(An Exploration Stage Company) Notes to the Consolidated Financial Statements For the years ended December 31, 2024 and 2023